Knirkeli/Knirkefri__portfolio/README.md

 ## Contributing

-As this is my personal portfolio i would like suggestions to be made by contacting me in one of the chanels listed below.
+As this is my personal portfolio I would like suggestions to be made by contacting me in one of the chanels listed below.

 ## Contact Information
 - GitHub: https://github.com/Knirkeli